lujiazho/SegDrawer/README.md

 For **Video Segmentation**, according to [XMem](https://github.com/hkchengrex/XMem), an initial segmentation map is needed, which can be easily achieved with [SAM](https://github.com/facebookresearch/segment-anything).
 You can upload a video just as uploading an image, then draw a segmentation on it, after which you can click the final button of `VideoSeg` to upload it to the server and wait for the automatic download of video seg result.

 Note: you may not want to draw the segmentation map manually with the tool `Drawer` (Same problem holds for `Eraser`), which leads to non-single color paints especially on the edge as shown below.
 This is not good for XMem video segmentation.
 For more details please refer to the original paper.
+Using SAM for segmenting is preferable.

 <table>
   <tr>